rakisa123/ProductReviewsEngine/README.md

-# JPA One to Many Relationship Example with Spring Boot, Maven, and H2 database
+# Product Reviews engine developed to handle the products and reviews operations

 ## Things covered during the development:
 – SpringBoot project